Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Introduction

 \section{Introduction}

-Convolutional neural networks (CNN) are becoming popular due to their high performance and universality.
+Convolutional neural networks (CNNs) are becoming popular due to their high performance and universality.
 There is a growing trend to apply CNNs in different scenarios such as object detection, speech recognition, \emph{etc}.
-However, the high performance of CNNs is at the expense of their large model size and high computing complexity, which have prevented it from having a broader usage.
+However, the high performance of CNNs is at the expense of their large model size and high computing complexity, which have prevented them from having broader usage.
 To solve this problem, network pruning \cite{han2015learning} has been proposed to reduce the model size with little accuracy loss.
-Many works, \emph{e.g.}, \cite{he2017channel, zhuang2018discrimination, louizos2017learning} have been proposed to prune CNNs with different granularity.
-Among these works, channel pruning, which reduces the model size and computing complexity by removing the redundant channels on the feature map, is widely adopted due to its high efficiency in hardware implementation.
+Many works, \emph{e.g.}, \cite{guo2016dynamic,he2017channel,louizos2017learning,wen2016learning,zhuang2018discrimination}, have been proposed to prune CNNs with different granularity.
+Among these works, channel pruning \cite{he2017channel,wen2016learning}, which reduces the model size and computing complexity by removing the redundant channels on the feature map, is widely adopted due to its high efficiency in hardware implementation.

-As the depth of CNN models rapidly increases, the design space of the pruning policies, which indicates the preservation ratio of each layer of the CNN model, becomes too large for the heuristic method to explore efficiently.
-The extra hand-crafted efforts required in the pruning process may diminish the benefit that it has brought, making pruning less attractive.
-To reduce the manpower overhead introduced by the pruning process while exploring a larger pruning space, RL-based automatic model compression (AMC) \cite{he2018amc} was proposed to automate the channel pruning process.
-However, the RL-based method leads to a large time overhead as massive data and training trials are needed for the RL agent to converge.
-To increase the practicality of auto pruning, a better agent is expected to be applied to search the design space more efficiently.
+As the depth of CNNs rapidly increases, the design space of the pruning policies, which indicates the preservation ratio of each layer of the CNN model, becomes too large to be fully explored by handcrafted efforts.
+To reduce the manpower overhead introduced by the pruning process while exploring the design space of pruning, reinforcement learning (RL) \cite{he2018amc,yu2021auto} and general probabilistic algorithms \cite{liu2020autocompress,liu2019metapruning,Zhang_2021_ICCV} are utilized to automate the channel pruning process.
+However, the above methods lead to a large time overhead as they need massive data and training trials to converge.
+To increase the practicality of auto pruning, a better algorithm is expected to search the design space more efficiently.